-It follows from \cref{lemm:2sls} that the bias in TSLS is due to the diagonal elements $P_{ii}$.
+It follows from Lemma~\ref{lemm:2sls} that the bias in TSLS is due to the diagonal elements $P_{ii}$.
 A frequently used approach to reduce many instrument bias is to employ a jackknife-style correction \citep*{angrist1999jackknife,ackerberg2009improved}.
-In the current setting, we could remove the diagonal of $P$, denoted by $D_P$, to obtain an estimand referred to as the JIVE1,
+In the current setting, we could remove the diagonal of $P$ using the diagonal matrix $D_P$ with $[D_{P}]_{ii}=P_{ii}$, to obtain the estimand

 This diagonal removal has been the basis of recent papers in the literature on identification-robust inference under many instrument sequences \citep*{mikusheva2021inference,crudu2021inference,matsushita2020jackknife}.
 It ensures that the many instrument bias present in TSLS disappears.
-However, in the present case it may nevertheless not be an attractive option.
-With a potentially large set of control variables, the consequence of removing the diagonal elements $P_{ii}$ is that the controls are no longer projected out.
-Indeed, the following result shows that removing the diagonal of the projection matrix biases the estimand.
+However, in the presence of a potentially large set of control variables, the consequence of removing the diagonal elements $P_{ii}$ is that the controls are no longer projected out.